Mindfulness meditation apps could help you pay attention

 According to the authors, they are among the first to measure cognitive improvements from mindfulness using a reliable eye task in addition to self-reporting surveys.
 Future work may probe whether longer-term mindfulness interventions strengthen the effects observed in this study.

-Note: Not all attachments are visible to the general public
+Note: Not all attachments are visible to the general public.
+Research URLs will go live after the embargo ends.

-The URL will go live after the embargo lifts.
+Research Society for Neuroscience, Web page The URL will go live after the embargo lifts.

-Media contact details for this story are only visible to registered journalists.
+Contact details are only visible to registered journalists.